 Justine was written by Sade in two weeks in 1787 while imprisoned in the Bastille.
 Set just before the French Revolution, it tells the story of a young girl who calls herself Thérèse.
 Her story is recounted to Madame de Lorsagne while defending herself for her crimes en route to punishment and death, explaining the series of misfortunes that led to her present situation.
 Thérèse’s ‘misfortunes’ are very much what has resulted in Sade’s name being given to sexual violence and torture – she seeks refuge in a monastery, but is forced to become a sex slave to the monks who subject her to countless orgies and rapes; she helps a gentleman who has been robbed but takes her back to his chateau with promises of a post caring for his wife, where Thérèse is confined in a cave and subjected to a range of sexual punishment.

-The irony of Justine is that while her sister had found herself a comfortable existence where she could exercise good, Justine refused to make such concessions and as a result of wanting to help others was plunged further and further into the world of criminality.
-The story ends with Madame de Lorsagne forgiving Justine, but Justine becomes introverted and morose.
-She is struck by a bolt of lightning and killed instantly, and Madame de Lorsagne joins a religious order.
+The irony of Justine is that while her sister Juliette had found herself a comfortable existence where she could exercise good, Justine refused to make such concessions and as a result of wanting to help others was plunged further and further into the world of criminality.
+The story ends with Juliette forgiving Justine, but Justine becomes introverted and morose.
+She is struck by a bolt of lightning and killed instantly, and Juliette joins a religious order.
 A moral tale which still rings true today.